Hakan Akkaya: Sport career

 TBESF.
 He took part at the 2016 IWAS Wheelchair Fencing Under 17 and Under 23 World Championships in Stadskanaal, Netherlands, and became runner-up in the épée and shared the third place in the foil events of the age group U23.

 After his participation at the Wheelchair Fencing World Championships in 2015 in Eger, Hungary, Akkaya took part in the same competition in the épée and foil events in 2017 in Rome, Italy and in 2019 in Cheongju, South Korea, as well as at the 2018 Wheelchair Fencing European Championships in Terni, Italy.

 Akkaya competed at the 2020 Summer Paralympics in Tokyo, Japan.
 He was not able to pass the qualification rounds after winning only one of the total six matches.

+At the 2024 Paris Paralympic Games, he won the bronze medal in the Individual épée event.

+Akkaya captured the gold medal in the Individual foil A event and another gold medal in the Individual épée A event at the 2024 World Cup in Pisa, Italy.

 Achievements

 In the senior category, he competed at the world and European championships as well as at the Paralympics in the foil and épée events of sport class A.